 Chemical types migrating from packaging are highly diverse and depend on the packaging material type.
-Still taking advantage of food contact material regulations we proceed to Specific Migration.
-With Specific Migration we identify specific substances like monomers or substances of high concern (SVHC) established by EFSA on the basis of toxicity data of each specific substance.
+We identify specific substances like monomers or substances of high concern e.g. SVHC established by EFSA on the basis of toxicity data of each specific substance.
 If the material is unknown, it is necessary to identify it by FTIR spectroscopy.

 With NIAS screening we

-perform extraction with organic solvents to detect volatile and semi-volatile substances
+- perform organic solvent extractions to detect volatile and semi-volatile substances

-To determine additives and substances deriving from the material article in contact with the active substance we perform Extractables studies.
+Derived Additives & substances from material articles are determined through Extractables studies.
 To increase the rate of extraction, we expose the material article sample into an appropriate solvent system under stress conditions.
 Solvents used in Extractables studies have the same propensity to extract substances as the active substance in the cosmetic formulation.

-Leachables studies determine the suitability of a packaging material for its intended use and evaluate the compatibility between the active cosmetic substance and the packaging material.
-To examine the interaction between packaging and formulation we proceed to interaction studies, which include migration and sorption studies.
-Migration studies monitor the leaching of substances from the package material into the formulation and sorption studies evaluate possible loss of cosmetic qualities due to adsorption or absorption effects.
+Leachables studies determine the suitability of a packaging material suitability for it’s intended use.
+Interaction studies examine packaging and formulation impact and include migration and sorption studies.
+Migration studies monitor the leaching of substances from the package material into the formulation.
+Sorption studies evaluate possible loss of cosmetic qualities due to adsorption or absorption effects.

 Changes in mechanical properties could provoke alterations of packaging performance.
 To increase the safety of cosmetic packaging and cosmetic formulation we perform barrier tests and tensile tests.
 Barrier tests indicate the permeability of gases and evaluate the quality of packaged cosmetics.
 Tensile strength tests are applied on all kinds of packaging materials and determine the maximum load to be applied on a packaging material before its breakage or disintegration.
 Cosmetic packaging materials can undergo a mechanical testing both before and after stability to verify possible changes in mechanical properties in all stages of the cosmetic formulation.